Literary-Insights/blog/src/content/blog/Economics Rules - Dani Rodrik.txt-1.md

 - Classical economists suggested restraint and caution rather than active policies like quantitative easing.
 They warned about inflation risks and urged the Fed to tighten policies even as unemployment remained high.

-- They argued the economy would recover on its own without fiscal stimulus, claiming the sluggish recovery was due to uncertainty from potential tax hikes and other government interventions.
+- They argued the economy would recover on its own without fiscal stimulus, claiming the slug: gish recovery was due to uncertainty from potential tax hikes and other government interventions.

 - Keynesians like Paul Krugman argued the stimulus was inadequate and withdrawn too soon, prolonging high unemployment.
 Others argued stimulus would pay for itself by boosting recovery.